rhmoller/wast-loader/README.md

-Webpack loader for loading WebAssembly s-expressions from .wast files
+Webpack loader for loading WebAssembly s-expressions from .wat or .wast files

 The loader returns the compiled .wasm as a Buffer that can passed to WebAssembly.compile() or WebAssembly.instantiate()